stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 Corsi; with that of a king of Lomar who had ruled that terrible polar land 100,000 years before the squat, yellow Inutos came from the west to engulf it; with that of Nug-Soth, a magician of the dark conquerors of A.D.
-16,000; with that of a Roman named Titus Sempronius Blaesus, who had been a quaestor in Sulla&rsquo;s time; with that of Khephnes, an Egyptian of the 14th Dynasty who told me the hideous secret of Nyarlathotep; with that of a priest of Atlantis&rsquo;
-middle kingdom; with that of a Suffolk gentleman of Cromwell&rsquo;s day, James Woodville; with that of a court astronomer of pre-Inca Peru; with that of the Australian physicist Nevil Kingston-Brown, who will die in A.D.
+16,000; with that of a Roman named Titus Sempronius Blaesus, who had been a quaestor in Sulla's time; with that of Khephnes, an Egyptian of the 14th Dynasty who told me the hideous secret of Nyarlathotep; with that of a priest of Atlantis' middle kingdom; with that of a Suffolk gentleman of Cromwell's day, James Woodville; with that of a court astronomer of pre-Inca Peru; with that of the Australian physicist Nevil Kingston-Brown, who will die in A.D.
 2518; with that of an archimage of vanished Yhe in the Pacific; with that of Theodotides, a Graeco-Bactrian official of B.C.
-200; with that of an aged Frenchman of Louis XIII&rsquo;s time named Pierre-Louis Montmagny; with that of Crom-Ya, a Cimmerian chieftain of B.C.
+200; with that of an aged Frenchman of Louis XIII's time named Pierre-Louis Montmagny; with that of Crom-Ya, a Cimmerian chieftain of B.C.
 15,000; and with so many others that my brain cannot hold the shocking secrets and dizzying marvels I learned from them.